Frequently Asked Questions by Economics Undergraduates

 If you need paid tutoring for a higher level economics course, then you can contact the department and we can send an email out to our economics graduate listerv with your contact information.

 In order to speak with your Academic Advisor, you will need to come during walk-in hours or make an appointment.
-You can make an appointment by calling the Economics Department main number at 703-993-1151, or signing up in person at our office in Enterprise Hall, Room 354.
+You can make an appointment by calling the Economics Department main number at 703-993-1151, or signing up in person at our office in Mason Hall, room D150.

 Your instructor's office hours are on the course syllabus.
 You can sometimes find them on the professor's personal website or you can email your professor to double check.